-When power is initially applied to the MCU, or when the supply voltage drops below the $V{POR}$ level, the POR circuit will cause a reset condition.
-As the supply voltage rises, the LVD circuit will hold the chip in reset until the supply has risen above the $V{LVDL}$ level.
+When power is initially applied to the MCU, or when the supply voltage drops below the power-on reset rearm voltage level, $V{POR}$ , the POR circuit will cause a reset condition.
+As the supply voltage rises, the LVD circuit will hold the MCU in reset until the supply has risen above the low voltage detection low threshold, $V{LVDL}$ .
 Both the POR bit and the LVD bit in SRS are set following a POR.

-5.6.2 LVD Reset Operation
+5.6.2 Low-Voltage Detection (LVD) Reset Operation

 The LVD can be configured to generate a reset upon detection of a low voltage condition by setting LVDRE to 1.
-After an LVD reset has occurred, the LVD system will hold the MCU in reset until the supply voltage has risen above the level determined by LVDV.
-The LVD bit in the SRS register is set following an LVD reset or POR.
+The low voltage detection threshold is determined by the LVDV bit.
+After an LVD reset has occurred, the LVD system will hold the MCU in reset until the supply voltage has risen above the low voltage detection threshold.
+The LVD bit in the SRS register is set following either an LVD reset or POR.

-5.6.3 LVD Interrupt Operation
+5.6.3 Low-Voltage Warning (LVW) Interrupt Operation

-When a low voltage condition is detected and the LVD circuit is configured for interrupt operation (LVDE set, LVDIE set, and LVDRE clear), then LVDF will be set and an LVD interrupt will occur.
+The LVD system has a low voltage warning flag to indicate to the user that the supply voltage is approaching the low voltage condition.
+When a low voltage warning condition is detected and is configured for interrupt operation (LVWIE set to 1), LVWF in SPMSC1 will be set and an LVW interrupt request will occur.